ELEM ED 317 Teaching Social Studies Preschool - 8

 3. How you might use this new knowledge in your teaching about Wisconsin Native Americans.

-II.
+III.
 Text Book Evaluation

-III.
-Curriculum Unit Research Paper
+IV.
+Integrated Curriculum Research Paper

-VII.
+IX.
 Attendance And Participation

 Tentative Class Schedule